 Quality Metrics That Reflect Performance

-Accuracy reviews how well you collect, complete, and cross-check documents.
-High accuracy rates are a sign of attention to detail and technical knowledge.
+- Accuracy – Measures how well processors collect, complete, and cross-check financial documents, reflecting both attention to detail and technical knowledge.

 Additional Performance and Compliance Metrics